dussong/NBIPsMulti/README.md

 * `:AA` (two-body)
 * `:AAA, :AAB, :ABC` (three-body)
 * `:AAAA, :AAAB, :AABC, :AABB, :ABCD` (four-body)
-We can then generate basis functions using `nbpolys`, providing the descriptor, polynomial degree and atomic number of the species involved (they have to match the descriptor species type), e.g.,
+One can then generate basis functions using `nbpolys`, providing the descriptor, polynomial degree and atomic number of the species involved (they have to match the descriptor species type), e.g.,
 ```julia
 #            descriptor, degree, atomic number of the species
 B3 = nbpolys(BL3_AAA, 14, [6,6,6])